bishalgit/bloopark-workshop/CASE4.md

 # CASE 4
 - For this lets assume that login will be built later.
 - Use auth="pulic" for now to test it.
-- Create a controller for listing futsal grounds.
+- Create a controller for listing futsal users.
-    - Return list of futsal grounds with their owner's info
+    - Return list of futsal users
-    - Return info about individual futsal ground
+    - Return info about individual futsal user